grate-driver/grate/Assembler-syntax.md

 		DW:	OPCODE operands
 	;

-Here three MFU instructions and two ALU instructions will be executed consecutively.
+Here three MFU sub-instructions and two ALU sub-instructions will be executed consecutively.

 To skip the MFU and/or ALU stages, i.e. to not schedule them during an exec batch, they (sub-instructions) should omitted from the instruction.